 The practice_files/

-folder has a subdirectory called expense_reports
+folder in the downloadable materials for this tutorial has a subdirectory called expense_reports

 that contains three expense reports for an employee named Peter Python.